-No matter which approach an appraiser uses to value commercial real estate, the fact of the matter is this: the valuation rides heavily on the CRE software used in the process.
+No matter which approach an appraiser uses to value commercial real estate, the fact of the matter is: a valuation rides heavily on the CRE software used in the process.

-Commercial real estate appraisers have a duty to provide the most accurate, unbiased appraisal based on comparable and specific market data.
+Commercial real estate appraisers have a duty to provide the most accurate, unbiased appraisals based on specific, in-depth property and market data.

-Their opinion of value plays a critical role in determining everything from the final purchase price to a person’s ability to get financing.
+Their opinion of “value” plays a critical role in determining everything from a final purchase price to the owner’s ability to get financing.

-An appraiser must always be prepared to defend a valuation if ever brought to court, even in assignments where litigation seems unlikely.
+An appraiser must always be prepared to defend a valuation if ever brought to court, for example, even in assignments where litigation seems unlikely.

 The Best Commercial Real Estate Appraisal Software

-By simply searching for a known property, or by identifying new target properties, you can use Reonomy Comps to quickly access a long list of comps on any commercial asset nationwide.
+You can use the Reonomy Platform to quickly access a long list of comps on any commercial asset nationwide.

 You can search Reonomy for properties by location, asset type, building and lot characteristics, sales history, debt history, and owner details.

-Once you have found a commercial property of interest, enter the profile page of that property and click the “View Comparables” icon.
+Once you have found a commercial property of interest, enter the profile page of that asset and click the “View Comparables” icon.

-Once you do that, you’ll be brought to a new list of properties, similar to the list you started within your original search.
-There, you can simply scroll through, select, and analyze the properties of your liking.
+Once you do that, you’ll be brought to a new list of properties, all of which are directly comparable to the original subject asset.

-On the profile page of your subject property and comparable properties, you’ll be able to see the assessed and market values for the most recent tax year.
+On any profile page, you’ll be able to see the assessed and market values for the last three years.